trunhquang/todolist/rules/DEVELOPMENT_RULES.md

 - **NEVER use deprecated `withOpacity()` method — always use `withValues(alpha: value)` to avoid precision loss**
 - **NEVER create widgets larger than 100 lines**
 - **NEVER create files larger than 400 lines**
+- **NEVER use hardcoded string values for status, priority, type** — always use enums from `task_enums.dart`
+- **NEVER implement client-side pagination for large datasets** — always use server-side pagination with `FirebaseDatabaseServiceEnhanced`
+- **NEVER use StatefulWidget for state management** — always use GetX controllers with StatelessWidget
+- **NEVER write code without comprehensive tests** — minimum 80% test coverage required

 ---